 Discussion

 Experiment 3 incorporated a prolonged practice session in order to decrease the number of excluded trials and improve the probability of detecting the unconscious effects.
-The results demonstrated the anticipated congruency effect on the reaching trajectories, as was evident by the bias towards the incorrect answer in the incongruent trials.
+The results demonstrated the expected congruency effect on the reaching trajectories, manifested by the bias towards the incorrect answer in the incongruent trials.
 This bias was expressed in a decrease in the reach area for incongruent trials.
 The results are in-line with previous papers that found a larger Area Under the Curve (AUC) for incongruent as opposed to congruent trials (Almeida et al., 2014; Xiao & Yamauchi, 2017).

 Surprisingly, the additional practice day in Exp 3. did not significantly reduce the participants' response time or proportion of excluded trials, and was therefore forgone in the next experiment.